molamil/agent/README.md

 Agent can be used as an [aspect-oriented programming](http://en.wikipedia.org/wiki/Aspect-oriented_programming) tool, as it enables definition of advices (hook functions) that can be linked to join points (observed functions).
 Practical AOP applications include logging, persistance and authentication.

 Apart from achieving AOP functionality, Agent can also be using in a number of different practical scenarios.
-Some are displayed on [the examples below](#examples)
+Some are displayed on the examples below.

 Usage